Ritikiitk/BIST-RL-Adder/README.md

 Feedback Shift Register (BS-LFSR) for pseudorandom pattern generation and a Multiple Input Signature Register (MISR) for compact response analysis.

-The reversible adder serves as the
-Circuit Under Test (CUT), targeting minimal energy dissipation while ensuring high test coverage.
+The reversible adder serves as the Circuit Under Test (CUT), targeting minimal energy dissipation while ensuring high test coverage.
 The design is described in Verilog and implemented on the Xilinx Vivado platform.
-Experi- mental results show that the proposed BIST framework achieves a 13.61% reduction in power consumption and a power saving of approximately 0.5 W compared to conventional LFSR-based
+Experi mental results show that the proposed BIST framework achieves a 13.61% reduction in power consumption and a power saving of approximately 0.5 W compared to conventional LFSR-based